delinel/frontend-devops/docs/sprint2/sprint2.md

 ```
 docker inspect jenkins-app -f "{{ .Mounts }}"
 ```
-**open nexus on browser http://192.168.1.80:8082**
+**open nexus on browser http://192.168.1.80:8082 or http://192.168.1.80:8082/jenkins (if 404 Not found)**
-- Authenticate with admin account, the default admin password is in the file **/jenkins/data/secrets/admin.password**
+- Authenticate with admin account, the default admin password is in the file **/jenkins/data/secrets/initialAdminPassword**
 - Create two repositories **Release** and **Snapshot**